AbidBiswas/Cryptography/Hashcat.md

 ![image](https://github.com/user-attachments/assets/27eae9de-35ed-44e9-8a8e-86ffe4d8e166)
 here tryhackme is the salt key, so we must define this after :

-### 💻 Hard Problem
+### 💻 Hard Problem (SHA-512)
 ![image](https://github.com/user-attachments/assets/af9ab9db-3633-49a4-932e-bf20cce6ea94)
-We must google the hash type as online tools won't be able to solve it directly.
+- We must google the hash type as online tools won't be able to solve it directly
-We can try to search the specific feature in hashcat wiki also which has been given on the top of the note as Ref: https://hashcat.net/wiki/doku.php?id=hashcat
+- We can try to search the specific feature in hashcat wiki also which has been given on the top of the note as Ref: https://hashcat.net/wiki/doku.php?id=hashcat
-In this case it's SHA-512
+- In this case it's SHA-512